-Crouching in the middle of the parched Penchant lawn I find each small carcass dried to the bone.
-Around the tiny piles, a spray of red and black char, sliming and oozy between my testing fingers.
+Crouching in the middle of the parched Penchant lawn I find myself touching a small carcass dried to the bird-bone.
+Around the tiny piles, a spray of red and black char slimes and oozes between my darkening fingers.
 Had their bodies been burned by some savage child’s prank?
 I pause, wiping the sweat from my forehead, the haze and the heat of the open yard getting to me, the smell of rot suddenly heavy in the air.

-Dripping across the floor in only a towel, I walk to the front window and look out across my own red-dappled hedges to the real house, chalky and blue and sagging around the middle, cast in the early evening’s hazy glow.
+Dripping across the floor in only a towel, I walk to the front window and look out across my own shadow-dappled hedges to the real house, chalky and blue and sagging around the middle, cast in the last light of dusk’s hazy glow.
 My eyes tense and heavy, my limbs baked from the shower’s hot steam, I let the curtain fall, leaving only me staring back at myself through the glass.
 In my reflection, I see the dark outline of my camera hanging on the wall behind me, and find a need to pick it up.

-I keep an eye to the viewfinder as I walk across the street, clicking variously at the hedges, the lawn, the windows of the Penchant house.
-Beneath my feet, a jumble of broken concrete picks at the soles of my shoes, a terribly kinked and coiled garden hose nearby warranting another shutter click.
+I keep an eye to the viewfinder as I walk across the street, clothed now, clicking variously at the hedges, the lawn, and the windows of the Penchant house.
+Beneath my feet, a jumble of broken concrete picks at the soles of my battered sandals while a terribly kinked and coiled garden hose nearby warrants another shutter click.
 Then, a brittle crunch.

 A pile of bird bones is pushed to powder under my foot.
 Lifting it, I take another picture.
 And another.
 I pause, playing back the photos I’d taken so far, the colours in each shot sepia warm as if cast under a heat lamp.
 Looking around, there are no streetlights causing the glare.
-I struggle to focus, my eyes itchy and dry, my tongue suddenly heavy.
+I struggle to focus, blinking away the heat, my eyes itchy and dry, my tongue suddenly heavy.
 I fan my face with my hands, letting the camera fall to my chest on its strap.

 The floor inside is crawling with bugs, six years of settled dust shifting between a thousand legs.
 Or so my camera says.
 On its screen: a rotting greenhouse dripping with moisture, flies buzzing and crawling and mating and dying, condensation blocking the outside world from coming in.

 My bare eyes tell a different story.
 Tiled floors.
 Yellow kitchen.
 Bread in an old-fashioned brick oven smelling thickly of too-much-flour.
 And a woman.
 A woman with red hair and eggshell skin.
 Turning to me, her warm face freckled and smiling, she bears a look in her eyes that sparks as if I’d seen her somewhere before.
-The camera screen offers nothing in her place, green and black pixels only darkening when they reach the emptiness of a basement door to my left.
+Looking down, my camera screen offers nothing in her place, the green and black pixels only darkening when they reach the emptiness of a basement door to my left.
 My eyes tell me it’s a wine cellar.
 My crawling skin, hot and uncomfortable on my bones, says otherwise.

 “Shall we choose something special?” the woman asks, pointing to the door.
 That voice.
 Her voice.
 I know that voice, soft and full and sweet.